Academic Policies and Procedures

 Incomplete Grade Policy (I)

 An "I" grade is issued for a structured course when a student is unable to complete a specific component for the required course work due to valid personal, professional, health, or family crisis reasons.
 Incomplete course work must be completed by the end of the following semester.
-If the outstanding course work is not completed at the end of this time frame, the "I" grade will be converted to an "F" by the instructor unless an exception is granted by the program director.
+If the outstanding course work is not completed at the end of this time frame, the "I" grade will be converted to an "F" by the instructor unless an exception is granted by the dean/chair.
 No student will be allowed to graduate with an "I" on the official transcript.

 Life Experience Credit